 Hope you are having a great weekend!
 After spending the whole day hiking under the sun in Lamma Island yesterday, today we decided to remain in the city and have an easy going Sunday.

-As always, I browsed the internet and blogs in search for new places to visit (I love the fact that even after living in Hong Kong for more than 3 years now, there are still plenty of places to discover!).
-I stumbled upon an article about Tai Hang district so we decided to go check it out (well, I decided.
-My husband needed a bit of convincing but he eventually agreed to the plan haha)
+As always, I browsed the internet and blogs in search for new (and hipster) places to visit (I love the fact that even after living in Hong Kong for more than 3 years now, there are still plenty of places to discover!).
+I stumbled upon an article about Tai Hang district so we decided to go check it out.

 Tai Hang has been a traditional working class neighbourhood situated in between Tin Hau and Causeway Bay that has experienced a renaissance in the last couple of years as a hub for a new wave of restaurants, cafes and hip boutiques.